dalenewman/JunkDrawer/README.md

 }

 ```
-Just like the *jd.exe* executable, `JunkRequest` requires the
-file name you want to import, and a configuration.

-In the case above, I'm using [Autofac](http://autofac.org/) to wire up the
+The above snippet uses [Autofac](http://autofac.org/) to wire up
-`JunkImporter` dependencies.
-A `JunkDrawer.Autofac` project is
+the `JunkImporter` dependencies.
+A `JunkDrawer.Autofac` project
-included in the solution to demonstrate how `JunkImporter` is composed.
+is included in the solution.

 ### Options